bandlamuriramya/sahayata-saathi-mvp/README.md

 Core Features (MVP)
 Real-Time Voice Understanding: The bot uses Google's Gemini 1.5 Flash model to directly transcribe voice notes in multiple Indian languages, allowing for a true voice-first interaction.

-Multi-Scheme Expertise: The AI is trained as an expert on three diverse schemes (Housing, Pension, and Girl Child Savings), allowing it to handle a variety of user needs.
+Multi-Scheme Expertise: The AI is trained as an expert on three diverse schemes (Housing, Pension, and Girl Child Savings), allowing it to handle a variety of user needs.(for now)

 Intelligent Need-Based Guidance: The bot doesn't follow a rigid script.
 It listens to the user's problem and intelligently selects the correct scheme and guidance path.